rpuntaie/blog/information_time_energy.rst

    S = log I

-S counts the unit variables to produce an described variable's count.
+S counts the unit variables to produce a value combination count.
-Seen this way, a variable count in its own unit is 1.
+The unit variable itself counts as 1.
 This look is that on a level, where the variable is a value.

 Between levels, when including a lower level, e.g. because the lower level matters, we transition from addition to multiplication.
+In the other direction,
-We transition from multiplication to addition, i.e. we use the logarithm, in the other direction.
+we transition from multiplication to addition, i.e. we use the logarithm.

 In thermodynamic systems we have two levels.
 The upper level does not distinguish